 PRE-PUBLICATION BOOK REVIEWS APPROACH:

-Below, I’ve provided several pitches that I used when soliciting pre-publication book reviews.
-These are illustrations of what has actually worked for me.
+Below, I’ve provided several pitches that I used when soliciting pre-publication book reviews; illustrations of what has actually worked for me.
 The first was sent to an author who was unfamiliar with me and my work (but still agreed to review my manuscript):

-I’ve recently completed a new novel entitled Goodnight Brian, and I was hoping you might consider reviewing it for the purpose of providing a possible dust jacket blurb.
+I've recently completed a new novel, entitled, Goodnight Brian, and was hoping you might consider reviewing it for the purpose of providing a possible dust jacket blurb.

 I am only looking for a brief critique (3-4 sentences) and would greatly appreciate your time and effort.

-Upon her request, I sent this author a pdf file of the novel for her review.
+Upon her request, I sent Ms. Mehl a pdf file of the novel for her review.
 Once she reviewed the book, I added her endorsement to my pitch.
-With her and several other shining endorsements in hand, I used excerpts of these to recruit more—making each endorsement easier to obtain.
-Trust me; names and titles will coax others—whether they be reviewers, agents, or publishers—to read your MS.
+With hers, and several other shining endorsements in hand, I used excerpts of these to recruit more—making each endorsement easier to obtain.
+Trust me, names and titles will coax others—whether they be reviewers, agents and publishers—to read your MS.

 Before long, I had a solid list that would serve me well throughout the life of the book.
-Before Goodnight Brian ever made it to print, I had gathered nearly three dozen reviews that were later posted to Amazon.com and BarnesandNoble.com.
+In retrospect, before Goodnight Brian ever made it to print, I had gathered nearly three dozen reviews that were later posted to Amazon.com and BarnesandNoble.com.